idescat/visual/readme.md

 ### Map setup

 Maps must be declared in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).
 To include a new map, edit [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js) and create a new property with the name of the map inside VisualJS.setup.map.
 This name must match the name in VisualJS.map (in the Javascript map file) and will be used in the [by](#by-1) property.
 The value of this property must be an object with two properties: the address of the map ("js") and an existence function ("exists").

+Once your map has been added to [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js), use the [map maker](https://github.com/idescat/visual/tree/master/maps/maker/) to fine-tune it.

 # Dependencies